ybludo/PasswordGenerator/README.md

 <h1>The Secure Password Generator</h1>

 <p>
   The Secure Password Generator is a project developed in Python aimed at creating robust passwords that meet minimum security requirements.
-This project generates passwords that include a combination of uppercase and lowercase letters, special characters, and meet a user-specified minimum length.
+This project generates passwords that include a combination of letters, special characters, and meet a user-specified minimum length.
 By using this generator, users can create highly secure passwords that are more difficult to be cracked by brute force attacks or conventional hacking methods.
 </p>

 </body>